 To think of it in a cold-hearted way, no one is ever responsible for the negative emotions you feel because this is just a creation of your own brain.

-2. The Origin of Feeling – Interception
+2. The Origin of Feeling – Interoception

 Feeling is our brain’s representation of all sensation from our body budget – such as internal organs and tissues, hormones, and immune system.
+In short, interoception is the sensory representation of the internal body.

 “Affect” (pounced like “apple”) is the general sense of feeling that you experience throughout each day.
 It is not emotion, but rather a much simpler feeling with 2 features: